 An example of a law that has been passed by the Legislature is The Gauteng Liquor Amendment Act no. 9 of 2003.
 This Act outlines all procedures to be followed when liquor traders want to obtain a liquor (trading) licence.
 This Act is an amendment of the Gauteng Liquor Act no. 2 of 2003.
 If people sell fail to meet the conditions of this Act in their liquor trade, they are in breach of the law.

-Every passed law, or amended existing law, has to be communicated to the people of Gauteng after it through the stages listed above.
-All passed laws are also published in the Government Gazette.
+Every passed law, or amended existing law, has to be communicated to the people of Gauteng after going through all stages listed above.

 Members of the public can access Memorandums by contacting the GPL’s Public Participation & Petitions Unit.